Kindness-Kismet/Stelliberty/README.md

 - **Windows**: Windows 10/11 (x64 / arm64)
 - **Linux**: Mainstream distributions (x64 / arm64)
-- **macOS**: Unverified
+- **macOS**: Experimental

-> ⚠️ **Platform Status**: Fully tested on Windows and Linux. macOS support is unverified and may have incomplete functionality.
+> ⚠️ **Platform Status**: Fully tested on Windows and Linux. macOS support is experimental and may have incomplete functionality.

 ### Installation